aws/aws-graviton-getting-started/perfrunbook/debug_hw_perf.md

 # Verify exists
 ls /sys/devices/arm_spe_0

+# or check perf list for arm_spe_0// event with
+sudo perf list
 ```

 SPE can be used via Linux `perf`.
 An example that samples every 1000'th branch on core 0 system wide is shown below: